-Swift Boat Veterans Speak Out Against John Kerry
+Swift Boat Veterans vs. John Kerry

 Netlore Archive: Circulating via email, criticism of Democratic presidential candidate John Kerry attributed to former military personnel involved in swift boat operations during the Vietnam War.